Nick Castellanos: Personal life

 Castellanos has a son who was born in August 2013.
 He married his high school sweetheart, Vanessa Hernandez, the mother of his son, in 2015.
 They divorced in 2017.
 Castellanos started dating Jessica Gomez in 2017 and they married on February 8, 2021.
 Their son was born in May 2022.

+Castellanos' third son (second with Jess) was born in May 2025.

 Castellanos' younger brother, Ryan, played college baseball for Nova Southeastern University.
 The Tigers selected Ryan in the 25th round of the 2015 MLB draft, with Nick himself announcing the pick.
 In 2017, their father was diagnosed with brain cancer.